*This article was updated on 13 February 2020.

 Grid-tied Photovoltaic PV System

-If you are more of a DIY person and on a tighter budget, then this solar power system would be suitable for you.
+If you incur a high monthly electricity bill and wish to reduce your utility cost, then this solar power system would be suitable for you.
 As it will be connected to a local utility grid, the only cost required would be for the purchase of the panels and equipment.

 Stand-alone Photovoltaic PV System